Shriya-21/quiz-master/README.md

-<<<<<<< HEAD
 # Quiz Master - V1

 **Quiz Master - V1** is a web-based quiz preparation platform developed using Flask.
-It is designed to facilitate structured learning and assessment for students while providing comprehensive administrative control and analytics for instructors.
+It is designed to facilitate structured learning and assessment for students while providing instructors with comprehensive administrative control and analytics.

 ---